 Your mentor will follow your progress and supervise the research process from hypothesis through experimental design, use of laboratory methods, data collection, analysis, presentation, and finally to abstract/poster presentation and manuscript preparation.

 You’ll meet with your research mentor for at least 1 hour per week during research months and with the program director every 6 months.
 You’ll also report on your progress at monthly departmental research meetings.
+In addition, each fellow is assigned a Scholarship Oversite Committee (SOC).
+It consists of experienced researchers both from within and outside of the division who will meet with you every six months to review your research progress and help navigate you through difficulties that may arise.

 The Nemours/Alfred I. duPont Hospital for Children Life Science Center has current approval from the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC) and houses the research facilities for the duPont Hospital for Children.
 The center has the necessary facilities to house both large and small animals.